DavidOwoniyi/AI-Accessibility-Enhancements-for-the-Disabled/README.md

 ## **Contact**

-For any questions or further assistance, please contact the project maintainer at [your-email@example.com](mailto:your-email@example.com).
+For any questions or further assistance, please contact the me at [owoniyidavid@yahoo.com](mailto:owoniyidavid@yahoo.com).

----

-This README file should serve as a comprehensive guide for anyone looking to understand, install, and use your programs.
-Feel free to adjust the content to fit your specific needs or include additional sections if necessary.